 Image courtesy of Sunderland Antiquarian Society.

 Eventually, in the 1960s, the streets around Holy Trinity Church were demolished in a massive slum clearance.
-They were replaced by tower blocks that carry the names of some of the former streets, such as Burleigh Garth which now covers the area once occupied by Silver Street and Burleigh Street.
+They were replaced by tower blocks that carried the names of some of the former streets, such as Burleigh Garth which covered the area once occupied by Silver Street and Burleigh Street.
+In turn, these were demolished some twenty years later, replaced by a mixture of tower blocks and modern terraces.